Average Joe's Weekly Tips/Hints

 NOTE: When using a frame rest at the top of your bottom deep, don’t forget to remove it prior to placing upper boxes back on top!

 BONUS: You might try a simple adjustable “towel bar” that is available at some of the “dollar” stores in several nationwide chains.
-Hang it upside down on the hive side and place your frame there.
+Hang it upside down on the hive side (photo on left) and place your frame there (photo on right).
 Be advised that it may not be as stable as a frame rest/holder as shown above but it is inexpensive if budget is a concern and can serve the same purpose with proper care and use.

 Avg.
 Joe Beekeeper Hint 21-15: Feeders on the Inner Cover [024/abf2123]